 The decline of global Freemasonry in recent years has been notable, unprecedented and historic.
 Nowhere is that better demonstrated than in American Freemasonry, which is in complete crisis.
 Masonry’s own Masonic Service Association of North America (who are responsible for collating and monitoring the membership strength) reports that its national American membership is crumbling at an alarming rate of 40,000 members a year.
 It has plummeted from 4,103,161 in 1959 to 1,161,253 in 2016.
-That is an incredible 71 1/2% decrease.
+That is an incredible 73% decrease.
 This is a startling demise by anyone’s standards.
 Since 1959, the Masons’ membership has declined every single year without fail – a continual decline of nearly 60 years.
-Amazingly, over this past 10 years, there has been a 24% crash in numbers.
+Amazingly, over this past 10 years, there has been a 25% crash in numbers.
 That is a fall from 1,483,449 to 1,117,781.
 Near 400,000 members have disappeared from Masonic ranks.
 The Masonic Lodge cannot surely sustain such a wholesale disintegration.

-In 1930 2.66 per cent of the population belonged to the Masonic fraternity.
+In 1930, 2.66 per cent of the population belonged to the Masonic fraternity.
 When women and kids, and men under 21 are taken out of the equation, as they are ineligible to join the Lodge, that percentage rises substantially.
 That would be over 10% of the male population over 21.
 By 2016, Masons represented 0.35% of Americans.
 To put it in its proper perspective, less than 1 in every 300 Americans you meet today are Masons.
 Masonry is clearly not as strong and influential as it pretends.
 The Masonic Lodge has become an increasingly marginalized grouping in today’s modern society, and is struggling to make itself relevant in the 21st century.